DreamLineLove/URLShortener/README.md

 <img src="https://cdn.worldvectorlogo.com/logos/gopher.svg" width="175px" />

-http.Handler that forwards paths to other URLs (similar to Bitly)
+A program written in Go that forwards paths to other URLs (similar to Bitly)

 ## Usage